MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 ## Connect to Azure data lake storage

 Before creating the data source, one of the following roles must be assigned to the storage account or container.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).
+For more information, see [Grant permissions to the service principal to access the storage account](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).
 - Storage Blob Data Reader
 - Storage Blob Data Owner
 - Storage Blob Data Contributor